|MEETING TIME:||7:30 AM|

 Click on this link for helpful information about packing for your trip: https://www.oars.com/video/wear-bring-one-day-rafting-trip-oars/

-The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+During the day— The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
 A retired pair of athletic shoes can work well, too.
-Sport sandals with a heel strap are a good option.
+Sport sandals with a heel strap are a good option, especially on rivers with sandy beaches.
 Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

 ☐ Sleeping bag, pad, ground tarp

 ☐ Small tent

 ☐ Small bags: stuff sacs, zip locks or similar for organizing items in your dry bag

 ☐ Large empty bag: laundry bag, pillow case or similar for putting clothes into after your trip